 With a combination of information overload and a penchant for quick fixes, it seems understandable that fad diets and new ways of eating can get confusing and a little jejune.

-I am often fascinated with the food choices that people make, when we seem to have an abundance of food available.
-Knowing what is healthy is hard to identify when we are bombarded with information from family and friends, the internet and media and not to mention the marketing pitches of celebrities and product manufacturers is becoming more and more bewildering.
+I am often fascinated with the food choices that people make when we seem to have an abundance of food available.
+Knowing what is healthy is hard to identify when we are bombarded with information from family and friends, the internet and media and not to mention the marketing pitches of celebrities and product manufacturers are becoming more and more bewildering.

 So what is a fad diet?

 A fad diet is essentially an eating program that promises dramatic weight loss in a short period of time.
 A fad diet often incorporates a combination of excluding certain foods with increased consumption of some kind of superfood or elixir.
 Let’s say that fad diets can be more or less an unhealthy and unsustainable way of eating, but for some these fashionable eating habits seem to draw in the curious and those seemingly desperate to shed kilos, or simply feel better.

 Obviously, we humans have been following some varied styles of eating for generations and fashions do come and go.
 However, fad diets came into modern culture in the 20th century, when international communication began to mould our social influences.

 The 20th century and fad diets